IsaacFredricks/cpsc2376-fredricks/projects/project03 temp2/README.md

 ## Extra Features

 - Rules displayed in the terminal
-- Show's who's turn it is using text in SDL
+- Shows who's turn it is using text in SDL
 - Shows number of turns when done
 - Column that the player is hoving over is highlighted green
+- Shows if player is unable to play if the column is full
+- If the click inside the window but outside the gameboard, the move won't count
+- Background the game board will change color depending if there is a piece in that specific row and column